 Tube piecing is accessible to any quilter who is comfortable with the rotary cutter and accurate measurements.

 gridded accumulation (formerly I called this piling on),

 Tube piecing is an enhanced version of strip piecing; it is to strip piecing as strip piecing is to traditional piecing: more efficient and more accurate.
 You get to experience quilting from a new point of view: it is often about cutting large constructions down rather than building from small pieces up.

-Tube piecing allows any angles, not just the standard 90, 60, 45, 30 degrees, it minimizes seam starting, it minimizes inaccuracies inherent in seam starting, it prevents corner discards of strip/row piecing, it minimizes the number of seams needed for the constructions, it manages the numerous small pieces more sanely, it reduces the amount of thread clipping, it speeds up the process, it makes the final product more accurate, it handles bias edges with their proneness for stretching more appropriately, and it allows for exploring new pattern possibilities with successive stages of wide and narrow tubes, and of pre- and post-tubes.
+Tube piecing allows any angles, not just the standard 90, 60, 45, 30 degrees, it minimizes seam starting, it minimizes inaccuracies inherent in seam starting, it avoids corner discards of strip/row piecing, it minimizes the number of seams needed for the constructions, it manages the numerous small pieces more sanely, it reduces the amount of thread clipping, it speeds up the quilt-making, it makes the final product more accurate, it handles bias edges with their proneness for stretching more appropriately, and it allows for exploring new pattern possibilities with successive stages of wide and narrow tubes, and of pre- and post-tubes.

 As of August 2019, I have nineteen videos on YouTube, and they include instructions for general triangles and parallelograms, half-square triangles, maple leaf blocks, horizontal and vertical zigzags, LeMoyne stars (one of these also has beautiful co-star byproducts), pinwheels, hourglass blocks, four-patch, mass marking on fabric, rows of squares on point.

 I link to two of my YouTube videos directly from here.
 But you may want to watch the one on very streamlined bias tape and multi-tape making https://www.youtube.com/watch?v=YK0R1zJnwak&t=17s